Consensys/doc.goquorum/docs/HowTo/Use/add_node_examples.md

 An example using IBFT, no permissioning and discover enabled via a bootnode.

-There are no static peers in this network; instead, every node is set to talk to node 1 via the CLI flag `--bootnodes enode://ac6b1096ca56b9f6d004b779ae3728bf83f8e22453404cc3cef16a3d9b96608bc67c4b30db88e0a5a6c6390213f7acbe1153ff6d23ce57380104288ae19373ef@172.16.239.11:21000`.
+This network has no static peers; instead, every node is set to talk to node 1 via the CLI flag `--bootnodes enode://ac6b1096ca56b9f6d004b779ae3728bf83f8e22453404cc3cef16a3d9b96608bc67c4b30db88e0a5a6c6390213f7acbe1153ff6d23ce57380104288ae19373ef@172.16.239.11:21000`.

 Node 1 will forward the details of all the nodes it knows about (in this case, everyone) and they will then initiate their